How many of us can answer these questions? In fact, how many people would even know where to begin researching to find out those answers?

 Level 2 – Talent Identification in Football

-The PFSA Scout Course Level 2 is perfect for both scouts who wish to further their knowledge with an accredited certification in Talent Identification, and those looking to enter a career in football scouting.
+Level 2 is perfect for those scouts who wish to further their knowledge with an accredited certification in Talent Identification.
+It is also suitable for those looking to sustain a career in football scouting.

 - Talent Identification / Safeguarding Children

 - Talent Indicators and Early Predictors of Talent

 - Successful Talent ID Programmes and Systems for Football

 - Understand How Sporting Talent Is Developed and Maintained

 - Overview Different Types of Abuse, Behaviour, Policies, Identifying the UK Legal Framework and a Case Study